Experience-Monks/innkeeper-socket.io/README.md

 #### `client.enterPublic()` -

-Enters a publicly available room or creates one if none exist.
+Enters a publicly available room.
 A public room is simply a room that anyone can enter using the `enterPublic()` method.
 This allows for easier anonymous multiuser connections.
-By default a public room will be set back to private after someone else joins, simply call `room.makePublic()` to make it publicly accessable again.
-This promise will return a standard room instance.
+This promise will return a standard room instance or reject if no rooms are available.

 #### `client.leave( roomid )` -